Dens invaginatus

-Dens invaginatus (DI), also known as tooth within a tooth, is a rare dental malformation where there is an infolding of enamel into dentine.
-The prevalence of condition is 0.3 - 10%, affecting more males than females.
-The condition is presented in two forms, coronal and radicular, with the coronal form being more common.
+Dens invaginatus (DI), also known as tooth within a tooth, is a rare dental malformation and a developmental anomaly where there is an infolding of enamel into dentin.
+The prevalence of this condition is 0.3 - 10%, affecting males more frequently than females.
+The condition presents in two forms, coronal involving tooth crown and radicular involving tooth root, with the former being more common.

 DI is a malformation of teeth most likely resulting from an infolding of the dental papilla during tooth development or invagination of all layers of the enamel organ in dental papillae.
-Affected teeth show a deep infolding of enamel and dentine starting from the foramen coecum or even the tip of the cusps and which may extend deep into the root.
+Affected teeth show a deep infolding of enamel and dentin starting from the foramen coecum or even the tip of the cusps and which may extend deep into the root.
 Teeth most affected are maxillary lateral incisors (80%), followed by maxillary canines (20%).
-Bilateral occurrence is not uncommon (25%).
+Bilateral occurrence is also seen (25%).

 Signs and symptoms

+DI is often asymptomatic with the affected crown showing minimal external deformity.
+Individuals with an affected tooth may complain of their tooth having an abnormal shape such as being wider mesio-distally or bucco-lingually.

-Tooth affected by this condition has a higher risk of developing caries and periradicular pathology.
-The thin layer of the infolding enamel could be chipped off easily, providing entrance for microorganisms into the tooth canal.
-This can cause abscess formation, displacement of dental structures (i.e. teeth).
-Preventive measures should be taken.
+Teeth affected by this condition are at a higher risk for developing caries and periradicular pathology.
+The thin layer of the infolding enamel could be chipped off easily, providing entrance for microorganisms into the root canal.
+This can cause abscess formation and displacement of dental structures (i.e. teeth).
+Early diagnosis and prevention is very important for maintaining tooth vitality.
+Clinical features such as incisal notching or pronounced talon cusp on lateral incisors could hit at DI and should be investigated with radiographs.